x86-64 & ARM64 Calling Conventions Demystified

 | 6th | r9 |

-Arguments beyond the sixth are pushed onto the stack in reverse order (right-to-left), so the 7th argument is at the lowest address.
+Arguments beyond the sixth are pushed onto the stack in reverse order (right-to-left).

 Floating-Point Arguments

-For variadic functions (like printf), the caller must set al to the number of vector registers used.
+Variadic Note: For variadic functions (like printf), the caller must set al (the low 8 bits of rax) to the total number of floating-point arguments being passed in vector registers.
+This allows the callee to optimize the saving of XMM registers.

 Return Values